Multiplicative Effect Modeling: The General Case: Abstract

 \section{Abstract}

 In this Supplement, we prove theorems stated in ``Multiplicative Effect Modeling: The General Case''.
 We also give explicit variance formulas for the proposed estimators in \S 2.
-Furthermore, additional simulation results are displayed.
-Finally we combine our proposed estimator with g-estimation to construct a doubly-robust estimator.
+Furthermore, additional simulation and data application results are given.
+Finally, we combine our proposed estimator with g-estimation to construct a doubly-robust estimator.